How to solve the cash flow issue in your SME?

 But with FinTech this issue has been solved.
 Any small business can apply for a loan online; moreover, they can apply for a loan simply through their laptops and phones sitting at home!

-FlexiLoans is one such company providing loans to small and medium businesses online.
+FlexiLoans is one such company providing SME Loans for businesses online.
 Their fast, flexible and easy process has solved the cash flow problems of many businesses.
 Their user friendly website has attracted customers with businesses ranging from home care appliances, to baby care products.
 They cater to every customer individually and customize loan schedules according to each one.
 What more?
 They require minimum documents and no credit history!